 Luckily, what this comes down to is that the addresses that are the easiest for you to find are also the ones that you should probably use anyway.
 Naturally, if they were always available, this post would be a lot shorter, but let’s still run through the fastest way of finding them.

 Basically, if you are looking for an address of a single person, the most efficient way to find them would be by starting from their online assets you already know about, and fanning your search from there, as wide as you need.

 - Contact page – Depending on who you’re looking for, you might be done already, but major decision-makers in large corporations are not likely to have the time to be able to make themselves this accessible.
-If you are looking for a blogger, on their blog, of course, you’re just where you need to be.
+If you are looking for a blogger, on the other hand, you’re just where you need to be.
 Either way, it’s worth a look.

-- About or Team Page – In larger corporations or institutions, also look for a staff/ employee directory page.
-Again, the easier an address is to find, the lower the chances it will allow you to reach people in the highest positions in the organization, but this might provide you with an entry point through someone else
+- About or Team Page – In larger corporations or institutions, you should also look for a staff/ employee directory page.
+Again, the easier an address is to find, the lower the chances it will allow you to reach people in the highest positions in the organization, but this might provide you with an entry point through someone else.

 - Author pages – If a person has authorship status on the site, you might find their email somewhere on their Author page, usually accessible through a link provided in every post they’ve written.

 The previous method is all fine and well if you are only looking for one person and are not too worried about scaling your efforts.
 However, if you want to run a serious campaign, chances are, you are looking for a lot more people, often with very little to go on.

 You might need to check all the above-listed locations at once, or you may need to find a whole range of email addresses based not on anyone’s name but on the company they are working for or the position they hold there.

 This is where Google Search Operators come in.

 It helps if you know who you are looking for, and where you are going to do so, but you can start the search without having a clear answer on one, or even both of these questions.